Ultimate Guide to Things to do in Stratford Ontario

 Shakespearean Garden

-Gardens in Stratford
+Explore the Gardens in Stratford

 Stratford is home to an array of beautiful gardens to explore.
 Two of the best ones are the Shakespearean Gardens and the Festival Gardens.